 For Taronga to be successful in its vision of securing a shared future for wildlife and people, our conservation work must not only benefit wildlife but it must also support people as well.

-The Conservation Partnerships that we create work with wildlife conservation organisations and communities to develop ways to protect priority species and habitats, facilitate ways that people can live and share environments with wildlife and foster community and government support for conservation.
+The Conservation Partnerships that we develop with wildlife conservation organisations and communities help to develop ways to protect priority species and habitats, facilitate ways that people can live and share environments with wildlife and foster community and government support for conservation.
 By focusing on developing close partnerships, we ensure that our contributions have long-term effects and outcomes for biodiversity.

 Taronga supports the Wildlife Conservation Research Unit (CRU) to undertake the Ruaha Carnivore Project in Ruaha National Park (RNP), Tanzania.
 RNP supports the third largest population of African Wild Dogs and is only one of six populations that are likely to be viable long term.